fandora-network/docs/docs/avail/architecture/avail-system-overview.md

 However, a granular design creates different layers to be lightweight protocols, like microservices.
 Then, the overall network becomes a collection of loosely-coupled lightweight protocols.
-An example is a data availability layer that only specializes in data availability.
-Polygon Avail is a Substrate-based layer two blockchain for DA (data availability).
+An example is a data availability layer that only specializes in data availability. fandora Avail is a Substrate-based layer two blockchain for DA (data availability).

 :::note Substrate runtime